leejarvis/slop/README.md

     opt.parse
     things #=> { :name => 'lee', :age => 105 }

-Which is all great and stuff, but it can lead to some repetition, the same thing in Slop:
+Which is all great and stuff, but it can lead to some repetition.
+The same thing in Slop:

     require 'slop'